Bilinear structures of the fourth-order lattice Gel'fand-Dikii equations: Casoratian solutions and -extended GD-4 type equations

-\subsection{Examples of exact solutions}
+\subsubsection{Examples of exact solutions}

-Since the transformation \eqref{B2-B2_delta} to connect the GD-4 (B-2) equation \eqref{eq:B2o} and its $\delta$-extension \eqref{eq:B2-2d} is invertible, in the following we will briefly consider some typical examples of the exact solutions of the $\delta$-extended GD-4 (B-2) equation \eqref{eq:B2-2d}.
-The first step to get them is to solve the CES \eqref{CES-B2}.
-From \eqref{CES-B2} we know that
+In the following we will briefly consider some typical examples of the exact solutions of the $\delta$-extended GD-4 (B-2) equation \eqref{eq:B2-2d}.
+Since the transformation \eqref{B2-B2_delta} connects the GD-4 (B-2) equation \eqref{eq:B2o} and its $\delta$-extension \eqref{eq:B2-2d} is invertible, these solutions can be easily reduced to those for the GD-4 (B-2) equation \eqref{eq:B2o}.

+The first step is to solve the equation set \eqref{CES-B2}.
+From \eqref{CES-B2} we have a formal expression for its solution:

 in which $\Ome_j(\bK), j=1,2,3,4$ are solutions to the matrix equation

 where $\bI$ is the $N$-th order identity matrix and $\Rho_{j}^{(0)}, j=1,2,3,4$ are constant column vectors.
 Note that $\{\Ome_j(\bK)\}_{j=1}^{4}$ commute with respect to matrix multiplication.